Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

 \subsection{Testing Different Prior Hypotheses}

-In addition to the Uniform prior distribution, we introduce a set of smoothed prior distributions with different strengths of spatial smoothness controlled by a hyperparameter $\sigma_s$ (larger $\sigma_s$ allows rougher models - see \citet{zhao2024Variational}).
+In addition to the uniform prior distribution, we now consider a set of smoothed prior distributions.
+Define a second-order finite difference operator $\mathbf{S}$ to calculate curvature of model parameter values between adjacent grid cells in a spatial 3D velocity model represented by model vector $\mathbf{m}$ \cite{zhao2024variational}.
+This is further applied to $\mathbf{m}$ to impose spatial smoothness, by imposing a Gaussian distribution on the product $\mathbf{Sm}$

+where $\sigma_s$ is a hyperparameter that controls the strength of spatial smoothness assumed (a smaller $\sigma_s$ causes the probability of any particular rough model to become lower).
+Equation \ref{eq:sm} can be interpreted as applying a Tikhonov matrix $\mathbf{S}$ to $\mathbf{m}$ \cite{golub1999tikhonov}.
+Then the smoothed model prior pdf can be expressed as

+where $p_{old}(\mathbf{m})$ is the (old) uniform prior distribution defined in the previous section.
 We consider 7 smoothed prior pdf's with different $\sigma_s$ values: 2000, 1000, 500, 250, 125, 62.5 and 31.25, respectively.
-In the later part of this paper, we also denote the Uniform prior distribution as $\sigma_s = \infty$ (no smoothing).
-These 8 prior pdf's are used to mimic a situation in which we have different prior hypotheses and wish to analyse their consequences.
+In the later part of this paper, we also denote the uniform prior distribution as $\sigma_s = \infty$ indicating no smoothing.
+These 8 prior pdf's are used to mimic a real situation in which we have different prior hypotheses and wish to analyse their consequences.

-The posterior pdf's using each of the 7 smoothed priors are obtained by replacing the Uniform prior pdf in inversion results from the previous section (Figures \ref{fig:fwi3d_highf_3sections_uniform}a to \ref{fig:fwi3d_highf_3sections_uniform}d) by the respective smoothed prior pdf's, using VPR.
-Thus, no additional inversion is performed to obtain these results, and in Appendix \ref{ap:verify_vpr}, we verify their quality by comparing them to results obtained by performing independent Bayesian inversions.
-Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error} displays the results using all 8 prior pdf's on vertical section Y = 2.5 km, each row presenting the posterior pdf obtained using the $\sigma_s$ value indicated on the left.
-The posterior marginal pdf's of two vertical profiles at locations X = 1 km and X = 3 km are displayed in Appendix \ref{ap:posterior_marginal}.
+The posterior pdf's using each of the 7 smoothed priors are obtained by replacing the uniform prior pdf in inversion results $p_{old}(\mathbf{m}|\mathbf{d}_{obs})$ from the previous section (Figure \ref{fig:fwi3d_highf_3sections_uniform}) by the respective smoothed prior pdf's, using variational prior replacement (VPR).
+Thus, no additional inversion is performed to obtain these results.
+In Appendix B, we verify the results of VPR by comparing them to those obtained by performing independent Bayesian inversions (verification of VPR in 2D FWI was also conducted in \citet{zhao2024variational}).
+Figure \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error} displays the results using all 8 prior pdf's on vertical section Y = 2.5 km.
+From left to right, each column shows one posterior sample, the mean, the standard deviation, and the relative error maps of the posterior distribution, respectively.
+From top to bottom, each row presents the posterior pdf obtained using the $\sigma_s$ value indicated on the left of the figure.